Keyran-H/ROS-2DOF-adaptive-control/README.md

 # Adaptive Control of a 2DOF Planar Robot

-This repository comprises two ROS packages, each containing a custom ros_control controller example and a folder comprising matlab scripts used for processing and visualising data.
+This project contains major components of my dissertation and provides examples for implementing an adaptive controller in ROS-Gazebo.
+The repository comprises two ROS packages, each containing a custom ros_control controller example and a folder comprising matlab scripts used for processing and visualising data.
 The ros_control ROS packages are:
 - adaptive_controller: This is used to simulate a torque controlled 2DOF Planar robot in Gazebo using a gradient descent adaptive controller.
 - novel_adaptive_controller_paper: This is used to simulate a torque controlled 2DOF humanoid robot arm in Gazebo using the novel adaptive controller from [this](https://www.sciencedirect.com/science/article/abs/pii/S0921889013001887) paper.